13588112254/littlefs/DESIGN.md

 ```

 However, a backwards linked-list does come with a rather glaring problem.
-Iterating over a file _in order_ has a runtime cost of O(n^2).
+Iterating over a file _in order_ has a runtime cost of `O(n²)`.
 Gah!
-A quadratic
+A
-runtime to just _read_ a file?
+quadratic runtime to just _read_ a file?
 That's awful.
-Keep in mind reading files is
+Keep in mind reading
-usually the most common filesystem operation.
+files is usually the most common filesystem operation.

 To avoid this problem, the littlefs uses a multilayered linked-list.
 For
-every nth block where n is divisible by 2^x, the block contains a pointer
+every `n`th block where `n` is divisible by `2ˣ`, the block contains a pointer
-to block n-2^x.
-So each block contains anywhere from 1 to log2(n) pointers
+to block `n-2ˣ`.
+So each block contains anywhere from `1` to `log²n` pointers
 that skip to various sections of the preceding list.
 If you're familiar with
 data-structures, you may have recognized that this is a type of deterministic
 skip-list.